vlsena/mathfoundq/mfq/content/english/people/leonardo.md

 draft: false
 ---

-I'm an undergraduate student at the Physics Institute of the University of São Paulo (IFUSP).
-In my Scientific Initiation project I study Quantum Information and General Probabilistic Theories while my research explores the colored graph approach to non-contextual inequalities.
-I have also enthusiasm about the intersections between Relativity and Quantum Theory.
+I'm currently an undergraduate student in Physics at Universidade Estadual de Campinas.
+My interests are foundations of quantum theory, with emphasis in quantum contextuality.